 I have shown some examples of these sub-niches in the table below.

-For the website that I am building, the market was coffee, the niche element of that was coffee beans and the sub-niche was about roasting and grinding coffee beans to make a great cup of tasty coffee.
+The best approach is to focus on a smaller sub-niche where your blog can become the go-to authority for the best information.
+The blog I’ll be building uses this exact approach: the market is coffee, the niche element is coffee beans and the sub-niche is about roasting and grinding coffee beans to make a great cup of tasty coffee.

-That will make my website primarily about helping people to make very good coffee, with the main product on Amazon being coffee grinders.
-I will then want to make my site the best website to find out that type of information.
+Specialising like this makes my website primarily about helping people to make very good coffee, with the main product on Amazon being coffee grinders.
+I’ll then work to make my site the best website to find out that type of information.

 What Topic Should You Blog About?

 The most important consideration should always be if you have a genuine interest in the topic.
-A topic in most cases should be a sub-niche as I have explained above.
-The niche or sub-niche should however be big enough to make sure you have plenty to write about.
+A topic, in most cases, should be a sub-niche, as I have explained above.
+The niche or sub-niche should, however, be broad enough to make sure you have plenty to write about.
 Avoid making your niche too small and too narrow.

-For example left handed golf clubs would be a great sub-niche where as left handed golf drivers would be much too small.
-If you picked left handed golf drivers, there would only be a limited amount of products available, and you could only write so much about that topic.
-With clubs there are a lot more available and a lot more to write about.
+For example, left-handed golf clubs would be a great sub-niche, whereas left-handed golf drivers would be much too small.
+If you picked left-handed golf drivers, there’d only be a limited number of products available and you could only write so much.
+With clubs, there are a lot more available, and there’s more to write about.

-As you are also building a website/blog that will eventually sell products on Amazon, you need to be “certain” that there are enough products to promote.
-At the end of the day there is no point building an Amazon Affiliate website/blog if Amazon do not stock a number of well rated products.
+As you’re also building a blog to sell products on Amazon, you need to be certain there are enough products to promote.
+At the end of the day, there’s no point building an Amazon Associates blog if Amazon doesn’t stock a number of well-rated products.

-One of the best ways to come up with ideas is to start with a list of ideas that you have a genuine interest in.
-Simply get a pen and paper and write down a list of ideas, hobbies or passions that you may have.
-When I did this I came up with the following ideas:
+Simply write down a list of ideas, hobbies or passions you have.
+When I did this, I came up with the following ideas:

 - Playing the guitar (badly)